Yolanda Kern

 - Provided quantitative and qualitative manpower requirements, organizational studies and plans ensuring effective use of resources within the Bureau of Naval Personnel claimancy. - Developed claimant-wide position management policy for high-grade positions and classification templates/standards for Chief of Naval Personnel (CHNAVPERS) billets.
 Drafted policy and detailed procedures for identifying and validating unfunded manpower requirements.
 Coordinated and evaluated over 25 separate manpower issues requesting 295 additional end-strength.- Led Navy Reserve Zero Based Review (ZBR) for CHNAVPERS.
 Validated over 1200 Selected Reserve billets, resulting in a 17 percent reduction. - Developed manpower alternatives to include proposed savings/cost avoidance, coordinated associated programming and budgeting documentation.- Reviewed claimancy labor contracts and identified over $78M in contract labor.
 Categorized over 600 full-time equivalents (FTEs) by business line, skill level and organization.
 Determined contract manpower requirements and documented them in software system.
 Established procedures for annual review and skill level analysis.- Performed detailed organization/position management analysis on over 450 positions.
 Collaborated with functional managers to reduce overhead and non-productive positions by 14 percent.

-Yolanda Kern Skills
+Yolanda Kern education

-Frequently Asked Questions about Yolanda Kern
+Frequently asked questions about Yolanda Kern

 What company does Yolanda Kern work for?

-Yolanda Kern works for Submarine Learning Center
+Yolanda Kern works for Submarine Learning Center.

 What is Yolanda Kern's email address?